 Queen’s is one of Canada’s oldest degree-granting institutions, and has influenced Canadian higher education since 1841 when it was established by Royal Charter of Queen Victoria.
-With over 170 years of tradition, the university affirms that heritage on both its Kingston, Ontario campus, and on its East Sussex, UK campus located in the 650 year-old Herstmonceux Castle.
+With over 170 years of tradition, the university affirms that heritage on both its Kingston, Ontario campus, and on its East Sussex, UK campus located in the 15th century Herstmonceux Castle.
 Heritage and legacy are important concepts to the ethos of Queen’s, and to the Bader International Study Centre.

 Classes began on March 7, 1842, when "Queen's College at Kingston" opened in a small wood-frame house on the edge of the city with two professors and 13 students.
 A Faculty of Medicine was added in 1854, and in 1869, Queen's became the first university west of the Maritimes to admit women to classes.
 In 1893, Queen's established the Ontario School of Mining and Agriculture, forerunner of today's Faculty of Engineering and Applied Science.
 A graduate studies program was launched in l889, and in 1918 Queen's introduced the first commerce courses in Canada.
 The School of Nursing was launched in 1941 and the Faculty of Law opened in 1957.